K3KDW/WildernessProtocolExtended/README.md

 Is there a benefit to having monitors announce a minute or two before the window?
 The 4 minute rule seems cleaner and easier to remember while accomplishing the same goal.

 Are there SOTA or POTA freqs we should consider?

+Scanning might be a wise addition.
+If you can't make contact on the dedicated frequencies, use the scan function (if equipped) to find any active conversation and break in to get help.
+We want to create as much monitoring as possible on the fewest frequencies required to be effective but situations inevitably arise where nobody is on the designated frequency.
+Other users, likely entirely unaware of the Wilderness Protocol, will be on a different frequency and can provide assistance.
+We want to reduce "ships passing in the night" scenarios.

+Add language about using crowdsourced monitoring.
+Dedicated emergency monitoring is nice but can never provide the manpower of an organically popular frequency.
+THe 4 minute rule should be adjusted to account for already busy channels because it only exists to let others know someone is available.
+If the frequency is already in use then the goal has already been accomplished.
+Depending on why the frequency is popular and users who meet on the frequency, it might be worth a brief mention of the Wilderness Protocol Extended so they can help monitor more effectively.

+How can we use bots/SDR/etc. to augment monitoring?
+Is there a WSPRwatch type service we can utilize?

+Is it helpful or trolling to write a short flyer about Wilderness Protocol Extended to put in the windshield of baofeng equipped vehicles and give to preparedness groups?

+FT8 is everywhere right now.
+It's impossible to know if this will be popular enough in the long term to rely on but it's certainly automated enough to potentially serve as a bot monitor.
+FT8 native radios aren't ready for this use yet.